Interested in Chinese art and culture? Consider volunteering for the Chinese Culture Center of San Francisco!

 Students are welcome and can receive credit.
 All positions are unpaid.

-The Chinese Culture Center is currently seeking volunteers and interns for the following areas: Programs, Archive, Communications, Graphic Design, Outreach, and Marketing & Merchandising.
+The Chinese Culture Center is currently seeking volunteers and interns for the following areas: Programs, Archive, Communications, Graphic Design, Education, Outreach, and Marketing & Merchandising.

 Internships have a minimum commitment of three months and must receive school credit.